unkrejativ/axa-egoi-hands-on-session-2025/README.md

 <img src="images/modelling_sis.png" width="40"/> **Hint**: A model with all possible variables will not lead to the best model.

-We will messure the quality of the model with the Mean Squared Error (MSE).
-Try to get the **least** Mean Squared Error possible!
+We will measure the quality of the model using the Mean Squared Error (MSE).
+Try to get the **lowest** Mean Squared Error possible!

 Path to the Notebook: *notebooks/2_modelling.ipynb*